Brunch & Batter

 Ruby Chocolate Bark (Pink Chocolate Bark)

-This ruby chocolate bark (pink chocolate bark) is made with ruby chocolate, toasted pistachios, dried cranberries, and edible rose petals.
-It's easy to make, and the presentation is so elegant, that you may just find yourself serving it for Valentine's Day, Easter, or a Mother's Day brunch!
+This Ruby Chocolate Bark (pink chocolate bark) is made with ruby chocolate, toasted pistachios, dried cranberries, and edible rose petals.
+Easy and elegant for serving on Valentine's Day, Easter, or a Mother's Day brunch!

 5 from 2 votes